The following is a list of open issues - regulations in the guidance that are being questioned by COGR or are otherwise not yet resolved.

 - .318(i): The non-Federal entity must maintain records sufficient to detail the history of procurement.
 May include: rationale for method of procurement, selection of contract type, contractor selection/rejection, and basis for the contract price.

-Methods of Procurement (Section 200.320) divides procurement into one of 5 types.
-See also OMB Procurement Claw.
+Methods of Procurement (Section 200.320 (link is external)) divides procurement into one of 5 types.
+See also OMB Procurement Claw (link is external).